 Take Yelp’s best barbecue place in Virginia, Sam’s Texas Sub Shop in Norfolk, Virginia, which is, well, a sub shop.
 I did a command-F on their website and it doesn’t even mention “barbecue” or “bbq.”
-They do mention “brisket” and, of course, “Texas”, and I guess that’s enough for Yelp.
+They do mention “brisket”, and I guess that’s enough for Yelp.
 You can get a slow-roasted (not barbecued) brisket roll-up there.
 Their “California Reuben” contains turkey, guacamole, lettuce, and mayonnaise.
 Sam apparently is from a parallel universe, or perhaps California.
 Or Sam is from Texas and is making fun of California.

 Sam’s is an extreme case, but many of the places on the Yelp list aren’t really barbecue places.
 Bully’s in Jackson, Mississippi, and Julie Belle’s in Florence, South Carolina, are meat and threes — apparently really popular meat and threes.
 Sign me up.
 Smokemaster’s Ribs and Pollo in Lilburn, Georgia, gets a high rating for their great Peruvian chicken.
 I love Peruvian chicken.
 When we had our kitchen redone, we ate a ton of the Peruvian chicken from the Tenleytown Crisp and Juicy here in DC.
 You should try it.
 And get some of their sweet potatoes, which contain as much butter and sugar as a sweet potato casserole at a meat and three in the South.
 Delicious.